apostlechris316/CSHARP.Diagnostics/README.md

 # CSHARP.Diagnostics
 This library provides a basic interface to facilitate logging diagnostics to different destinations.

+NOTE: If you are using .NET Core then use the newer library DiagnosticsQuickStart instead.

 LICENSE: Free to use provided details on fixes and/or extensions emailed to chris.williams@readwatchcreate.com

 References: